Winter Placement Process

 If a bed opens up in a suite or block housing, the student(s) who will remain in that space for the winter semester can fill the remaining bed in the suite or block with an upper-class student coming back for the winter semester.
 Returning students should indicate the exact room and roommate they are interested in on the winter placement application to accomplish this.
 If the current student(s) does/do not take the opportunity to fill the space, the bed will be assigned by our office.
 Any completely open blocks or suites are returned to our office for placement.

 Typically, the number of students allowed to live off-campus is capped at 125 seniors.
-Given the unique context of this year, we will continue to allow additional juniors and seniors to live off-campus for the winter semester.
 Students who elect to live off-campus can remain on the meal plan if they wish.
 For general information regarding living off-campus, including rebate information, please see the off-campus page of our website.
-If you would like to live off-campus, please email email@example.com to begin the process.
-The deadline to request off-campus housing is November 1, 2021.
-Once you are approved, you will have a few days to make a final decision in which you would forgo your ability to apply for on-campus accommodations.
+If you would like to live off-campus, please email firstname.lastname@example.org to request information about the process.
+The deadline to request off-campus housing is November 8, 2023.
+If approved, you will have a few days to make a final decision in which you would forgo your ability to apply for on-campus accommodations.

 Information For Returning Students